dpellenwood/flexible-posts-widget/readme.md

 1. Copy `widget.php` from within the plugin's `views` folder into your theme's new `flexible-posts-widget` folder.
 1. Rename your theme's `widget.php` template file to a name of your choice.
 Example: `my-template.php`.
 1. Go to 'Appearance' > 'Widgets' in WordPress to configure an instance of the widget.
 1. In the 'Template Filename' field choose the name of the template file you added to your theme.
-Example: `my-template`
+Example: `My Template`

 ## Frequently Asked Questions ##